1563480/hackupc/README.md

 You can play it online at: https://countryguesser.netlify.app/

 ## Credits
-This project was developed by Marc Cives, Eric Caballer and me during the HackUPC 2022 event.
+This project was developed by Marc Cives, Eric Caballer and myself during the HackUPC 2022 event.